zzz0906/Hybrid-Share/README.md

 # Hybrid-Share
-## Creat Kubernetes and Slurm in the same cluster
+## Deploy Kubernetes and Slurm in the same cluster